Gottox/socket.io-java-client/README.md

 Create a class implementing the IOTransport interface.

+### IOTransport

- * static IOTransport create(URL url, IOConnection connection)
+#### static IOTransport create(URL url, IOConnection connection)

 Called by IOConnector to create a new Instance of the transport.
 The URL is the one you should connect to.
-The WebsocketTransport rewrites the url, so it uses "ws://" instead of "http://".
-The IOConnection instance should be saved, as the need to call functions when the status of the transport changes.
+Here you can rewrite the url if needed, i.e. WebsocketTransport rewrites the incoming "http://" address to "ws://"

- * void connect();
+#### void connect();

 Called by IOConnection.
 Here you should set up the connection.

- * void disconnect();
+#### void disconnect();

 Called by IOConnection.
 This should shut down the connection.
 I'm currently not sure if this function is called multiple times.
 So make sure, it doesn't crash if it's called more than once.

- * void send(String text) throws IOException;
+#### void send(String text) throws IOException;

 Called by IOConnection.
-This call request you to send data to the connection endpoint
+This call request you to send data to the server.

- * boolean canSendBulk();
+#### boolean canSendBulk();

 If you can send more than one message at a time, return true.
 If not return false.

- * void sendBulk(String[] texts) throws IOException;
+#### void sendBulk(String[] texts) throws IOException;

 Basicly the same as send() but for multiple messages at a time.
 This is only called when canSendBulk returns true.

+### IOConnection

 Ok, now we know when our functions are called.
 But how do we tell io.socket to process messages we get?
 IOConnection which the create() method gets provides methods do to this.

- * IOConnection.transportConnect()
+#### IOConnection.transportConnect()

 Call this method when the connection is established an the socket is ready to send and receive data.

- * IOConnection.transportDisconnected()
+#### IOConnection.transportDisconnected()

 Call this method when the connection is shot down.
 IOConnection will care about reconnecting, if it's feasibility.

- * IOConnection.transportError(Exception error)
+#### IOConnection.transportError(Exception error)

 Call this method when the connection is experiencing an error.
 IOConnection will take care about reconnecting or throwing an error to the callbacks.
 Whatever makes more sense ;)

- * IOConnection.transportMessage(String message)
+#### IOConnection.transportMessage(String message)

 This should be called as soon as the transport has received data.
 IOConnection will take care about parsing the information and calling the callbacks of the sockets.

-So now try to build a transport. :)

 ## License - the boring stuff...